Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

-\emph{Measurements}.~Probing the wave dynamics in NH lattices poses unique challenges due to the presence of complex-valued eigenenergies, which manifest as complex poles in the Green's functions of the system.
-Conventional single-site excitation techniques, relying on the real or simple complex frequency excitations cannot selectively target these poles~\cite{Gu2022TransientNonHermitianSkin, Xiong2024TrackingIntrinsicNonHermitian, Gao2024ControllingAcousticNonHermitian, Jiang2024ObservationNonHermitianBoundarya, Huang2024ComplexFrequencyFingerprint, Zhong2025HigherorderSkinEffect, Zhong2025ExperimentallyProbingNonHermitian}.
+Probing the wave dynamics in NH lattices poses unique challenges due to the presence of complex-valued eigenenergies, which manifest as complex poles in the Green's functions of the system.
+Therefore, conventional single-site excitation techniques, relying on the real or simple complex frequency excitations, cannot selectively target these poles~\cite{Gu2022TransientNonHermitianSkin, Xiong2024TrackingIntrinsicNonHermitian, Gao2024ControllingAcousticNonHermitian, Jiang2024ObservationNonHermitianBoundarya, Huang2024ComplexFrequencyFingerprintB, Zhong2025HigherorderSkinEffect, Zhong2025ExperimentallyProbingNonHermitian}.
 To overcome this limitation, we employ a Green's function-based measurement method~\cite{Zhong2025ExperimentallyProbingNonHermitian}.
-In our experiments, a source (loudspeaker) is sequentially activated at every site, depicted in Fig.~\ref{fig:1}, and the resulting frequency responses are simultaneously captured by an array of microphones.
-This procedure yields the full Green's function $G(\omega)$ as a function of the excitation frequency $\omega$, from which the complex-valued eigenenergies and corresponding right and left eigenstates are extracted by leveraging the established correspondence with the real-space Hamiltonian.
+In our experiments, a source (loudspeaker) is sequentially activated at every site, depicted in Fig.~\ref{fig:1}A, and the resulting frequency responses are simultaneously captured by an array of microphones.
+This procedure yields the full Green's function $G(\omega)$ as a function of the excitation frequency $\omega$.
+Representative raw spectral responses measured at distinct lattice sites are provided in SI Appendix Sec.~S3.
+We note that directly identifying the topological features (NHDS or D-NHSE) from these raw point-to-point spectra is challenging due to the intrinsic background loss, which obscures the specific complex poles.
+However, by analyzing the full measured Green's function matrix, the complex-valued eigenenergies and corresponding right and left eigenstates are accurately extracted.
+Importantly, this Green's-function-based approach is universally applicable to general linear wave systems, including those utilizing passive coupling mechanisms (e.g., acoustic tubes).
+To demonstrate this generality, we successfully applied this method to extract the complex spectrum and eigenstates of a minimal two-cavity system connected by passive tubes (see detailed validation in SI Appendix Sec.~S2.8).